peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Binomial_Distribution></a>
 ### Binomial Distribution

-The following method generates a random integer that follows a binomial distribution.
-This number&mdash;
+A random integer that follows a _binomial distribution_&mdash;
 - expresses the number of successes that have happened after a given number of independently performed trials (expressed as `trials` below), where the probability of a success in each trial is `p` (which ranges from 0, never, to 1, always, and which can be 0.5, meaning an equal chance of success or failure), and